Proven-Paradox/shaper-system/Handbook.md

 > Meanwhile in another game, Lydia is setting up with her friends to play a classic fantasy setting, and she has decided that she'll be the party's spellcaster.
 She names her new character Marona.

 ## Step 1: Attributes
 Each character’s general characteristics are represented by their “Attributes.”
 These are numbers that broadly represent the character’s capabilities.
-These add directly to at least two other secondary statistics and are added in when making certain skill checks (more on both of these subjects later).
+These add directly to at least two other secondary statistics and are added in when making certain Skill checks (more on both of these subjects later).
 A zero represents average human performance in that Attribute, and from there it can go positive or negative.
 Two or above represents a gifted individual, and above five indicates superhuman ability.
 Negative two or below indicates an impairment that has a significant effect on one’s life, and negative five and below represents difficulty so severe that one cannot get by day to day without assistance.
 Your Arbiter will tell you the rules on how you determine your Attributes.
 For a standard game, my recommendation is to give 6 points to spend, with a cap of 3 points into one attribute and the option to take a -1 in order to  get a 7th point.
 I recommend against randomizing Attribute generation.